PaulyDuk/sunshine-minds/README.md

 <h2 id="colour-design">Colour Design:</h2>

 Given the name of Sunshine Minds I initially decided to go for a blue (simulating the sea) and yellow/orange (simulate the sun) colour scheme.
-However my initially choices were hard to read and when tested with the webaim.org contrast checker were failing to pass.
+However my initial choices were hard to read and when tested with the webaim.org contrast checker were failing to pass.
 As such the final colours were tweaked from this and now pass the contrast checker fully.
-I also believe the colours now look much better and still invite a calming response, with blue backgrounds with a yellow text.
-I also decided to use a white font in the darker blue navigation and footers for a better contrast and to stand out, as well as not overuse the yellow font throughout the scheme.
+I also believe the colours now look much better and still invite a calming response, with blue backgrounds and a yellow text.
+I also decided to use a white font in the darker blue navigation bar and footers for a better contrast and to stand out, as well as not overuse the yellow font throughout the scheme.

 <img src="docs/Colour_Palette.png">

 <h2 id="fonts">Fonts:</h2>

-I decided on two fonts for this project, both sourced from Google Fonts, which was Dancing Script for the headings and Raleway for the body text.
+I decided on two fonts for this project, both sourced from Google Fonts, which was "Dancing Script" for the headings and "Raleway" for the body text.
 I found the Dancing Script font to be playful and simulated cursive handwriting well whereas the body front of Raleway was easily legible for the bulk of the body text.
 I like the difference between the two and that this helped break up the sections nicely.

 <img src="docs/fonts.png">